-- Pass the comprehensive final exam - Complete the BPCC AEMT Student Minimum Competencies. - Pass the final practical exam. - The course may be offered in an online or hybrid format.
+- Pass 2 out 3 module exams with a minimum score of 70% - Pass the comprehensive final exam - Demonstrate entry- level competence in the required skills. - Pass the final practical exam. - The course may be offered in an online or hybrid format.
 Students will still be required to come to campus to participate in orientation, some classroom activities and to take exams.
 This is not an entirely online course.